-The automated identification or verification of individuals based on their unique physiological or behavioural characteristics such as fingerprints, gait, iris etc. is referred to as biometric authentication.
+The automated identification or verification of individuals based on their unique physiological or behavioral characteristics such as fingerprints, gait, iris etc. is referred to as biometric authentication.
 The concept of fingerprint biometrics has been in existence for thousands of years.
 Potters from East Asia used to place their fingerprints on clay as it cured.
 Fingerprints were also used in the 19th century by criminologists for identification of habitual criminals.
 However, biometrics first appeared in the 1970s as an automated technology.

 Commercial applications started using biometrics for controlling physical access to buildings.
 With the advancements in technology, this trend continues to grow.
 The increasing need to reduce instances of fraud as well as to provide secured access to physical and logical assets have made fingerprint biometrics a very popular and widely used technology.

-The emergence of biometric technologies
+The emergence of biometric fingerprinting

 Biometrics is a very strong authentication mechanism as it based on something that you are as opposed to something you know or something you have.
 Passwords and tokens are highly vulnerable to being lost or stolen.
 A weak or compromised password is the primary reason for the rising cases of security and data breaches.
 Passwords are the weakest link in an organization’s security system and even strong passwords cannot resist sophisticated hacker attacks.
 Further, the costs of maintaining password and token based systems are very high and inefficient.
 Resetting lost or forgotten passwords takes up IT support time and reduces employee productivity.